c6o/docs/content/guides/provisioners.md

 ## Architecture

 The provisioning system is illustrated below.
-The c6o Application controller watches application CRDs.
-When an application changes the App Controller uses the Provisioner Manager to download an NPM module, and instantiate the provisioner implementation, and call the appropriate action methods needed to handle the event.
+The c6o Application controller watches application specs.
+When an application changes the App Controller uses the Provisioner Manager to download an NPM module, and instantiate the provisioner implementation.
+It then call the appropriate action methods needed to handle the event.

 For example, the application controller may detect a CREATE event when a new application spec is added.
 The event handler uses the Provisioner Manager to download and instantiate the provisioner for that application.
 In a separate process, it calls the provisioner to perform the action.
 The Provisioner generates the needed k8s resources such as a deployment, service, and pvc as shown to install the application.